top of page

 What and Why

-Gwynedd occupied the current northern part of Wales, and was a kingdom by itself from the 5th till the 11th century CE, when it was conquered by England.
+Gwynedd is located in the northern part of now Wales, and was a kingdom by itself from the 5th till the 11th century, when it was conquered by England.
 The Kingdom of Gwynedd, partly a successor state to the Roman Empire (Latin: Imperium Romanum), built a number of fortified castles around the area of Caernarfon and Conwy.
-These castles are very well constructed and preserved and present themselves as fine examples of fortress in the Middle Age.
+These castles are very well constructed and preserved and present themselves as fine and powerful examples of fortress in the Middle Age.
+They constitute one of the most significant ensembles of mediaeval military architecture in Europe.

 Toponymy